Joanne Brough: Educator

 Joanne had served as a guest lecturer on television production at UCLA Extension in the 1980s.
 Later in 1998, upon returning from Southeast Asia, she settled in her hometown of Joplin, Missouri, having been drafted to teach courses in serialized TV drama and script writing in the Communications department at Missouri Southern State University.
 When asked about readjusting to small-town life, she commented that it was "just right for someone who had to escape a revolution."
 She spent her final years there in the company of visiting colleagues, media scholars, family, and friends.

 Personal life

 She was married for thirty-seven years to Charles Brough, a social science researcher.
-She had three children from her prior marriage to Arthur Chaves (Cheryl Preston, a writer/editor; Alice Capello, a photographer; Arthur Woodson Chaves, aka Ray Woodson, a radio sportscaster/host).
+She had three children from her prior marriage to Arthur Chaves (Cheryl Preston, a writer/editor; Alice Capello, a photographer; Arthur Woodson Chaves, a.k.a.
+Ray Woodson, a radio sportscaster/host).
 She also had three grandchildren (Shawna [Halsey] Guilfoyle, Acacia [Voss] May, Nicholas Chaves), two great-grandchildren (Tallulah Guilfoyle, Everett May).
 Joanne was a member of Mensa International and the Academy of Television Arts & Sciences.